-Jay E. Helme '54

-Jay, known to many as The Commodore, died Jan.
+Jay E. Helme '54 Jay, known to many as The Commodore, died Jan.
 21, 2019.
-A graduate of Penn Charter School, at Princeton he majored in economics and was a member of Charter Club.
+A graduate of Penn and was a member of Charter Club.
 He was a participant in the ROTC program, and served in the Army and active Reserve.